 How many times do you look in the mirror a day?
 What do you say to yourself when you walk by?
 If you said those same things to your BFF or spouse when you saw them, would you still be friends?
 Probably not!
 Say positive things when you look in the mirror.
 I know...it sounds cheesy.
 But it works!
 Try this for one week.
 The first 2 days, notice what you say to yourself when you look in the mirror.
 This is just to bring awareness to you.
 Then on day 3, only say positive things in the mirror (or in your head if you're worried about saying it out loud ;) )Try it for one week and see if you start feeling some love.
 It's as important to say kind things to ourselves as it is to say them to others.

 I hope these things have been helpful this week.
-Tomorrow Joleen will share more things to help with self love.
+What can you do to love yourself this week?

 Have a great week.
 Thanks for reading!